Megidd/cabinet-contract/README.md

 Just double-click on `run_script.bat` to launch the UI.

-# How to run manually
+# How to run manually for the first time

 Just run these commands to launch UI: